3 Ways Communities Can Support Small Business

 Outsourcing Code Enforcement

 WSB has had the opportunity to conduct code enforcement activities for various communities.
-Currently, our team of skilled planners are supporting the City of Shoreview, a community that conducts code enforcement mainly on a complaint basis but also has some proactive enforcement by choosing a neighborhood each year to canvass.
+In 2024 our team of skilled planners supported the City of Shoreview, among others.
+Shoreview is a community that conducts code enforcement mainly on a complaint basis but also has some proactive enforcement by choosing a neighborhood each year to canvass.
 By staffing their code enforcement work with a WSB Community Planner, they now have an extension of their staff who understand City Codes, particularly Zoning regulations which are often the more complex enforcement actions.
 As with most communities, Shoreview works to bring a property into compliance with education; explaining property maintenance rules is a key part of any code enforcement program.
 Our staff work with property owners to assist in bringing sites into compliance and more importantly, understanding what is and isn’t allowed by code.

 There are many benefits to outsourcing code enforcement efforts.
-These efforts are often scalable allowing our staff to ramp up during busier times and provide less service during slower times.
+These efforts are often scalable, allowing our staff to ramp up during busier times and provide less service during slower times.
 WSB provides staffing flexibility to meet community needs.
+Smaller communities may need less code enforcement, and we have worked with smaller cities to provide less hours to meet their budget needs while efficiently implementing code compliance.
 Outsourcing code enforcement allows city staff more time to focus on other priorities, especially in a time of high development demands.
 WSB is one of few consulting firms that conduct code enforcement work for our clients, and our scalable model addresses many potential needs and resources.

 Kim is a planning professional with over 30 years of experience overseeing a variety of complex planning projects.
 Kim worked in high growth communities working with developers and the public on entitlements for residential development and business attraction to the city.